anderskig/epidemic-paint/README.md

 # epidemic-paint

-Simple collaborative drawer project done over a couple of days.
+Collaborative drawer project done over a couple of days as an assignment for a recruitment process.
+Current state is a proof of concept and proptype, and should not be seen as a finished and polished product.

-Built with nodejs backend, socket.io for client-server communication and fabric.js for client canvas handling.
+The project is built with a nodejs backend, socket.io for client-server communication and fabric.js for client canvas handling.
+Data persistance is handled with SQlite.

 ## Installation
 * Checkout/Download this repository and make sure you have `nodejs` and `npm` installed.